 The boules are then cut and gradually machined into a highly spherical form.
 Ruby balls are exceptionally smooth on the surface, have great compressive strength and a high resistance to mechanical corrosion.

-Very few applications exists where ruby is not the preferred ball material, however there are two applications where balls manufactured from other materials are recommended.
+Very few applications exist where ruby is not the preferred ball material, however there are two applications where balls manufactured from other materials are recommended.

 The first is for heavy duty scanning applications on aluminium.
 Because the materials attract, a phenomenon known as 'adhesive wear' can occur, which involves build up of aluminium from the surface onto the ball.
 A better ball material for such applications is silicon nitride.